SOUTH PACIFIC SCARLET Canna Seeds

 A 2013 All-America Selections winner, South Pacific Scarlet is the first hybrid canna available from seed that is not a dwarf.
-The sturdy stalks grow 4 to 5′ tall and 12 to 18″ wide with deep green, upright foliage resembling banana leaves.
+Sturdy stalks grow 4 to 5 ft. tall and hold 12 to 18 in. wide, deep-green, upright foliage that resembles banana leaves.

-The spectacular clusters of lily-like, 4″ brilliant scarlet flowers have yellow splashed throats.
-Cannas are ideal for creating a tropical look to the sunny areas of your garden, blooming throughout the summer and into the fall.
-They can be grown in containers as well, where they grow slightly shorter.
-Winter hardy to Zone 8, tubers can be winter-stored in a frost-free place in colder zones.
-Can be grown as an annual in all zones.
-Flowers the first year in as little as 80 to 110 days from seed.
+South Pacific Scarlet canna produces spectacular clusters of lily-like, 4 in. wide, brilliant-scarlet flowers with yellow splashed throats.
+Canna plants are valued for their ability to introduce a tropical look to sunny areas of your garden, and they bloom throughout the summer and into the fall.
+South Pacific Scarlet canna can be grown in containers, where plants will grow slightly shorter.
+Winter hardy to Zone 8, canna tubers can be winter-stored in a frost-free place in colder zones.
+South Pacific Scarlet canna can be grown as an annual in all zones; flowers the first year in as little as 80 to 110 days from seed.